 Where Is the Product?

 Medical marijuana can only be obtained at a licensed medical marijuana dispensary — which is notably different from a recreational dispensary.
 Medical dispensaries serve customers in different ways; like in pharmacies, patients typically wait for their chance to speak with a budtender before turning over relevant documents, like their medical marijuana card and descriptions of conditions they hope to treat.
 Budtenders in turn must have a deeper knowledge of their product and its medical applications to deliver health and well-being to patients.

 In some states, recreational dispensaries can also service medical marijuana patients, but these dual-licensed pot shops still need to treat medical patients and recreational customers differently.
-Whether you hope to obtain a medical marijuana license or are merely looking for dual-licensed dispensaries, weedmaps.com is a good resource for finding weed stores near you.
+Whether you hope to obtain a medical marijuana license or are merely looking for dual-licensed dispensaries, this is a good resource to find weed near you.

 What Cannabinoid Content Is in the Product?

 Many recreational users wonder about the marijuana products themselves — how is weed reserved for medical use any different than the weed that any adult can buy?
 The answer to this tends to lie in the differences in cannabinoid content.
 While there might be some carryover between product availability in recreational and medical dispensaries, medical weed tends to be much stronger than the average stuff available to any adult.

 For instance, the medical marijuana strain Lemon Meringue boasts a THC content around 28 percent — far beyond the average THC content in recreational strains, which hover around 16 percent.
 Medical strains can be higher in CBD content, as well.
 These extremely high cannabinoid strains are more difficult to cultivate, more dangerous to use and require more rigorous testing to sell, so they are reserved only for users who need truly them.